 did to prince rogers nelson’s masterpiece: a tear might fall in lucid puddles of the purple rain.

-baraka noel has been featured on pirate cat, red handed blog, fcc free radio, mutiny radio, wobc, oakland channel 5, OPB, Denver Open Media, slacker radio, livewire urban radio, savage henry magazine, the black juice, rudmania radio, xmag, the hard rock hotel and casino in vegas, broadway comedy club in New York, berkeley city college, Tommy T’s, the drake hotel in toronto, Kenyon College, Liquid Comedy Club in Boise, Rooster T Feathers Comedy Club, Humboldt University, the comedy store in hollywood, the Grog Shop in Cleveland, Miami University of Ohio, Brandeis University, UT Austin, university of md, uc merced, uc santa cruz, university of arizona – Tucson, and at the Mocha Lounge in DC, Toronto Pride 2007, crossroads theater in denver, mister theater in PDX, Club 5 in DC, the Jokers Comedy Club, the sco at oberlin college, hawthorne theater in pdx, the green mill in Chicago, merchants of reality, brava theater, and brick & mortar in sf, the Oakland metro & all around the continent of North America.
+baraka noel has been featured on pirate cat, red handed blog, fcc free radio, mutiny radio, wobc, oakland channel 5, OPB, Denver Open Media, slacker radio, livewire urban radio, savage henry magazine, the black juice, rudmania radio, xmag, the Sacramento Punch Line, the hard rock hotel and casino in vegas, broadway comedy club in New York, berkeley city college, Tommy T’s, the drake hotel in toronto, Kenyon College, Liquid Comedy Club in Boise, Rooster T Feathers Comedy Club, Humboldt University, the comedy store in hollywood, the Grog Shop in Cleveland, Miami University of Ohio, Brandeis University, UT Austin, university of md, uc merced, uc santa cruz, university of arizona – Tucson, and at the Mocha Lounge in DC, Toronto Pride 2007, crossroads theater in denver, mister theater in PDX, Club 5 in DC, the Jokers Comedy Club, the sco at oberlin college, comedy machine in oakland hawthorne theater in pdx, the green mill in Chicago, merchants of reality, brava theater, and brick & mortar in sf, the Oakland metro & all around the continent of North America.

 blunt 1- it’s my birthday, i couldn’t think of anything but champagne and citrus when i